Margorie Bruce, Princess of Scotland

 F, #102098, d. before 1355

-Elizabeth Mure of Rowallan was the daughter of Sir Adam Mure of Rowallan and Janet Mure.
+Elizabeth Mure of Rowallan was the daughter of Sir Adam Mure, 1st of Rowallan and Janet Mure.
 She married Robert II Stewart, King of Scotland, son of Walter Stewart, 6th High Steward of Scotland and Margorie Bruce, Princess of Scotland, on 22 November 1347, by Papal dispensation, which legitimised their previously born children.2 She died before 1355.3

-As a result of her marriage, Elizabeth Mure of Rowallan was styled as Countess of Atholl on 22 November 1347.
+After her marriage, Elizabeth Mure of Rowallan was styled as Countess of Atholl on 22 November 1347.
 From 22 November 1347, her married name became Stewart.

 Children of Elizabeth Mure of Rowallan and Robert II Stewart, King of Scotland